Angel Face (1953 film): Production

 Turner Classic Movies host Eddie Muller reported that RKO studio boss Howard Hughes hired director Otto Preminger expressly for the purpose of torturing Jean Simmons because she did not intend to renew her contract with RKO.
 However, according to Simmons' husband Stewart Granger, "she enjoyed [making] the film.
 She adored Mitchum and used to tell me what a good actor he was."
 Robert Mitchum was also reputed to have had a difficult working relationship with Preminger on the set.

 Production began on June 18, 1952, with a budget of under $1,000,000 and a production schedule of just 18 days because of cinematographer Harry Stradling's reputation for quick work.
 Principal photography ended in mid-July 1952, and editing and post-production were completed by the end of September.
 Previews were held in early December 1952, with notices appearing throughout the month in Box Office, The Film Daily, The Hollywood Reporter, Motion Picture Herald and Variety.

+Early in the film, there is a scene where the script called for Robert Mitchum to slap a hysterical Jean Simmons across the face.
+Because of Preminger's dissatisfaction with Simmons' reactions, the scene required multiple takes before Mitchum finally became fed up.
+When Preminger again called "Once more!", Mitchum spun around, faced Preminger, and shouted, "Once more?"
+He then slapped Preminger's face, hard.
+The director quickly retreated from the set, demanding Mitchum be fired.
+But instead, "he was told to go back and finish shooting the picture".

 The film was released on February 11, 1953.